olebole/irafdoc/doc/obsutil.sptime.rst

   <p>
   Normally the table values, the dependent variable in the last column, are in fractional transmission or DQE.
 There is a special parameter,
-  <tt>"tablescale"</tt>, which may be specified to multiply the dependent variable
+  <span style="font-family: monospace;">"tablescale"</span>, which may be specified to multiply the dependent variable
   column.
 This would mainly be used to provide tables in percent rather than fraction.
   </p>